roytang/blog/content/notes/2016/12/dbp672y/index.md

 - sketchdaily
 ---

-"Scott, did you give an ant a Christmas sweater?"\n"He was cold!"
+"Scott, did you give an ant a Christmas sweater?"

+"He was cold!"

 http://imgur.com/LGH0LUT